Driving on Menorca

 Petrol Stations and Filling up

-There are only relatively few petrol stations and most have restricted opening hours so be careful you don't get caught out.
-Filling up will often mean paying in advance.
-Note your pump number, goto to the counter ask for gasolina sin plomb ( unleaded petrol ) or diesel and an amount.
+Filling up will often mean paying at the desk in advance How it works - Note your pump number, goto to the counter ask for gasolina sin plomb ( unleaded petrol ) or diesel and an amount.
 The pump will fill automatically to this amount .
 Most petrol stations are open from 07 - 22:00 weekdays.

 There are small unknown brands that offer an 'automated' service on very small forecourts and .
 Law requires the attendant is present.

-Most of the petrol stations are inland so be carefull with hire cars at your beach resort.
+Most of the petrol stations are inland so be carefull with hire cars at your coastal beach resort.
 If your accommodation is NOT in the south east you need to make sure you have enough fuel to get back to resort AND back out to fill up, possibly 25km or more.

 Don't forget that a local fiesta may mean a station is closed.